tesfanur/alama-js-fullstack-bootcamp/README.md

 # Alama-JS-Fullstack-Bootcamp
 Alama Javascript Fullstack Bootcamp Training
 ## JS The Recent Parts Video Lecture by Kyle Simpson
-    Personal Note:

-		By Tesfaye Belachew
+    Personal Note:By Tesfaye Belachew
+## Day 1 Practice
+    Watched half of design for developers video by Sarah Drasner.
+## Day 2 Practice
     The video is not a complete training and hence you need to surf for additional features whenever you need to extend your awareness for the available new features
 ### Interpolated string literals=> aka template strings
 ### Practiced template interpolation:
--   By using variables, function calls, immediately invoked functions(IIfs), even template literals as values to be placed in the template literals' expression place holder.
+-   By using variables, function calls, immediately invoked functions(***IIfs***), even template literals as values to be placed in the template literals' expression place holder.

 ### Challenges
 -   I face while practicing template literals is that Kyle said we can place anything inside the place holders ${}, for instance he said we can put a whole js program inside the curly braces(```${}```).
 I tried a for loop to be interpolated but it couldn't work.
 Anyone who understands what Kyle want to teach in his template string video around 5:40?